TheOdinProject/curriculum/react/class_components/class_based_components.md

 export default ClassInput;
 ~~~

+#### The Use Of A Constructor And Props

-A class is incomplete without a constructor, so let's add one.
+A class is generally incomplete without a constructor, so let's add one.

-The props, that get passed into this component, gets passed into the class' `constructor`.
+The props, that get passed into this component, gets passed into the class's `constructor`.
 This, along with the `super` method, allows you to use the props in context to `this`, which, in _this_ case, refers to the component.
 If you’re really curious about what `super` actually does, [check out the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super).

 If your component doesn't have any props, it is fine to leave the `constructor` and the `super` with no arguments.